XinFinOrg/subswap-frontend/README.md

      subnetToken: 'your token subnet token address',
      selectedToken: "", // no need to submit
      logo: 'your token logo url', // it will show in the /public directory
-     mode: 1, // 1: only subnet to parentnet, 2: only parentnet to subnet, 3: both way
-   }
+     mode: 1, // 1.
+Your Subnet -> XDC Mainnet 2.
+XDC Mainnet -> Your Subnet 3.
+Bi-directional.
+(Your subnet <-> XDC Mainnet)
    ```

 4. **Submit the PR**: Once you've made the changes, submit the PR for review and merge.